You’ve created a bunch of killer video content, promoted it, and now you’re starting to see some results.

 - Online media – are major publications referencing your brand when discussing your niche?

-You’ll need some specialist tools to track this video metric.
+You’ll need some specialist social media reporting tools to track this video metric.
 Trusted options include HootSuite (social media), Hubspot (social media), Google Keyword Planner (paid ads), and Ahrefs (SEO).